intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 {{RFC6635}} defined the RFC Editor Model (Version 2), since modified slightly in 2020 by {{RFC8728}}.

-In order to provide a sustainable basis for continued publication of the RFC series, this document describes Version 3 of the RFC Editor model, which divides the responsibilities for the RFC Series into two high-level functions: policy definition governing the Series
+In order to provide a sustainable basis for ongoing publication of the RFC series, this document describes Version 3 of the RFC Editor model, which divides the responsibilities for the RFC Series into two high-level functions: policy definition governing the Series